 This series was originally inspired by a workshop handout created by Jeemin Kim, the founder of Latin Dancers for Consent & Safety, for use in workshops helping Latin dancers to define their personal boundaries and practice setting them on the dance floor.
 Jeemin is a Latin dancer, organizer, and teacher based in New York City who advocates for safer spaces, inclusivity, and decolonization in the Latin dance scene.
 I am extremely grateful to Jeemin for allowing me to borrow and adapt her original resource.
 I highly recommend her workshops and ask that you direct any criticism of this series to me, since it has departed considerably from her material.

-This 3-part series is freely offered for your own use—whether by yourself or with a group from your dance community—to help foster self-knowledge and healthy communication among dancers.
-In this first part I’ll share some questions to help you get to know your dance boundaries.
-The second part of the series will offer questions and role-play exercises to help you think about and practice communicating your boundaries.
-The third part will describe variations on a traffic light dance game, using red-yellow-green as shortcuts for communicating how you feel in the dance.
+This series is freely offered for your own use—whether by yourself or with a group from your dance community—to help foster self-knowledge and healthy communication among dancers.
+In this first part I’ll share questions to help you get to know your dance boundaries and in the second some questions and role-play exercises to help you think about and practice communicating your boundaries. .

 I am releasing the full series under a Creative Commons 4.0 license, which basically means you can feel free to print the articles, adapt them to your purposes, use them in workshops, and so on – as long as you give credit both to Rachel Cassandra and to Latin Dancers for Consent & Safety and you don’t sell derivative materials for profit.